 Grass and other plants grow poorly beneath a weeping willow's arching branches, but laying a 2- to 4-inch-thick layer of mulch on the soil surface below the tree helps prevent soil moisture loss.
 Leave a 3- to 4-inch space between the trunk and the mulch.
 Water your weeping willow regularly during dry weather if it isn't near a pond, creek or other consistent water source.
 Keeping the soil moist, but not soggy, at all times results in the tree's best growth.

-A mature weeping willow doesn't require fertilizer if it is in rich soil and its leaves are a healthy green or nearby lawns are fertilized regularly.
+A mature weeping willow doesn't require fertilizer if it is planted on rich soil and its leaves are a healthy green or nearby lawns are fertilized regularly.
 Otherwise, 1 pound of nitrogen per 100 square feet of ground can be applied beneath the willow's canopy in early spring and midsummer.
 For example, use 6 1/2 pounds of 15-5-10 granular fertilizer for a mature tree with a canopy spread of 1,000 square feet, or use 3.3 pounds of the fertilizer for a younger tree with only a 500-square-foot canopy.
 Sprinkle the fertilizer evenly on top of the soil, starting 1 foot from the tree's trunk and ending at the tree's drip line, which is the outer edge of its canopy.
 Water the site thoroughly so the fertilizer begins to dissolve and soak into the ground.
 People and pets should stay out of the fertilized area until the granules dissolve.

 Cleaning Up the Tree